 Yes, see below for lots of fun flavors of cookie cups!

-You can easily make this recipe dairy-free by using plant-based butter and dairy-free chocolate like Enjoy Life.
+You can make this recipe dairy-free using plant-based butter and dairy-free chocolate like Enjoy Life.

 You may also love these Gluten Free Peppermint Cookie Cups or these Gluten Free Funfetti Cookie Cups.